-Learn about the basics and potential considerations of adding DAFs to your giving plan
+Learn about the basics and potential considerations of adding a DAF to your giving plan.

 Donor-advised funds are often considered smaller and nimbler cousins of private foundations.
 They offer many of the benefits of foundations, including the ability to: